Skip to main content

 We support Michigan Farm Bureau:

-• Working with conservation districts to develop educational materials for members about agricultural stewardship and supporting efforts to make the public aware of the benefits of investment in good stewardship.
+• Working with conservation districts to develop educational materials for members about agricultural stewardship and supporting efforts to make the public aware of the benefits of investing in good stewardship.

 We support conservation districts: